Chia-Network/chiapos/documents/proof_of_space.md

 ##### ANS Encoding of Delta Formatted Points

 We can encode these deltas (from points in a discrete uniform distribution) using an Asymmetric Numeral System (ANS [4]) encoding, an encoding scheme that is essentially lossless and offers extremely fast compression and decompression speeds for fixed distributions.
 A requirement to do so is that we know the distribution of $\Delta_i$.
-From mathematics pertaining to order statitics, it can be proved that the pdf (probability density function) of $\delta$ is independent of $i$, and equal to:
+From mathematics pertaining to order statistics, it can be proved that the pdf (probability density function) of $\delta$ is independent of $i$, and equal to:

 $$
 P(\Delta_i = X; R) =